 Our Ministries at Bridge of Hope

-Bridge of Hope Ministries exists to make Kingdom connections: breaking down barriers of age, race, culture, economics, and education.
+Bridge of Hope Ministries: Connecting people by breaking down barriers of age, race, culture, economics, and education.
 We cultivate practical faith by meeting basic needs, providing service opportunities, and discovering Jesus' heart for urban communities together.

 Our Ministry To This Point